eea/eea.climateadapt/README.txt

 3. Build and deploy your ClimateAdapt source code
 ***************************************************

+Before building with Maven, you need to give it at least the following amount of memory:
+MAVEN_OPTS=-Xmx1024m -XX:MaxPermSize=512m.

-Go into CODEBASE/tools.
+Go into CODEBASE root.
 There you should see the "root-level" pom.xml for Maven.
 Execute the following command:

 > mvn package